Grasia/WikiChron/README.md

 # Third-party licenses

+## External libs
+This project use several external javascript libraries and fonts.
+Their source code is included under the lib/ folder for its usage in development, however each one of them is subjected to their corresponding license.
+The usage of those in producion is linked using a CDN service.

 ## Font Awesome
 We are using icons from the [font-awesome](https://fontawesome.com) repository.
 These icons are subjected to the Creative Commons Attribution 4.0 International license.
 [You can find to the terms of their license here](https://fontawesome.com/license).
 In particular, we are using the following icons: share-alt-solid, info-circle